hsunami/ferrit/README.md

 Features
 --------

 Ferrit is a [focused web crawler](http://en.wikipedia.org/wiki/Focused_crawler) with separate crawl configurations and jobs per website.
-For a whole-internet style of crawler there is Nutch.

-* The service is managed via a REST/JSON
+* The service is managed via a REST/JSON API
-* Data is stored in Cassandra - such as crawler configurations and job data
+* Data is stored in Cassandra - such as crawler configurations and job data.
-* A novel feature: configuring regex URI filters can be tricky.
-Ferrit lets you verify your filter rules ahead of time with tests to ensure that resources will either be fetched or not fetched as expected.
+* Configuring URI filters can be tricky so Ferrit lets you verify them ahead of time with stored tests.

 What else is there?